Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 {{% rules-block heading="Walk" %}}

-All Persons on the table walk.
-(This can be done simultaneously!)

-* They move to the player on their right.
-* If that player fulfills their Home requirements, they stop there.
-* If they've now made a full circle, they also stop there.
-* Otherwise, they keep walking.
-(Repeat the three steps above.)
+All Persons currently in play will **walk**.
+They can do so simultaneously.

+> Each person moves clockwise to the first player who fulfills their **Home requirements**.
+If no such player exists, they take one step and stop _between_ their current player and the next.

+Home requirements are fulfilled if a player has _at least_ the decorations shown on the Person's card.

-Once done, players _may_ score anyone currently at their front door.
-For each visiting Person you want to score,
+Once all Persons have moved, scoring happens in turn order.
+You _may_ score anyone at your front door, except a Person you have _already scored_.
+For each Person,

-* Pay their Treat requirements.
-(Discard those cards from your hand.)
+* Pay their **Treat requirements**.
+(Discard cards from your hand that contain _at least_ their Treat requirements.
+As always, you can only pick _one_ side per card.)
 * Place the Person card facedown in your score pile.
-* Draw a new Person card and place it faceup in front of you.
-(This is for next round.
-You can't score them.)
+* Grab the first Person card from the row in the center of the table.
+Place it between you and your left neighbor: it's now in play.

 Start player moves one to the left.
 Next round!